 Why is this an issue?
 It’s simple.
 We hate the alpha male.
 More often than not, he is the least likable character in a story.
-Never mind that every one of his traits are exceedingly masculine in nature.
 Never mind that these are traits associated only with men and never women.
 They are the enemies.
 They are the villains.
 They are the ones we’re supposed to root against, even if they’re the ones we turn to for protection and strength in the real world.

 So how did we get here?
 Well, that’s hard to say and probably something that requires multiple blog posts.
 I suspect it comes from our innate desire to root for the underdog or the unspoken acknowledgment that most men don’t possess the traits of an alpha male, which in turn makes us jealous.
 I can look into that later.
 For now, I’m talking about the beta male and why he matters.

 There’s no dictionary definition for a beta male.
 We define him basically as what an alpha male is not.
 That’s not a good definition, defining something solely by what it isn’t.
 Urban Dictionary isn’t exactly a definitive site, but it does offer some interesting takes.

 An unremarkable, careful man who avoids risk and confrontation.
 Beta males lack the physical presence, charisma and confidence of the Alpha male.

 That’s a short and simple definition.
 Then, there are those favored by radical feminist and extremely liberal types.